rahulnadella/FuzzySearch/README.md

 Usage
 -------------------------------
+    By importing the file -> FuzzySearch.swift into your project you be able to execute the methods within the class.

     let message:String = "Swift is a new programming language for iOS and OS X apps that builds on the best of C                                 and Objective-C, without the constraints of C compatibility."

 ***CASE-INSENSITIVE***